Bahrain deadlocked talks saved from brink, some hope for progress

 Information Affairs Minister, Samira Rajab, the government's spokeswoman, confirmed the appointment, saying there was "consensus" over the choice of Sheikh Khaled.

-The first bilateral meeting at the Royal Court took place on Wednesday, al-Wefaq said.
+The first bilateral talks between the opposition and the Royal Court Minister took place on Tuesday, Wefaq said.

 Marzouq said the overall structure of the talks, with the crown prince overseeing and the presence of Sheikh Khaled, was "accepted by the opposition as a representation of the king."